Natural Baby Life logo (480 x 130)

 You race home from work and burst through the door eager to see your baby.
 Instead of being greeted with coos and gummy smiles, your baby bursts into tears and seems to cry the rest of the night.
 Sound familiar?

 Keep in mind that your baby has been away from you all day.
-More than likely she is experiencing a whirlwind of emotions at seeing your familiar face.
-They know that your face is a face they trust to meet their needs and it is a face they have missed.
-At such a young age, they are by no means able to express these big emotions they feel other than by crying.
+More than likely, they’re experiencing a whirlwind of emotions when they see your familiar face.
+They know you’re someone they trust to meet their needs and they’ve missed you.
+At such a young age, they are by no means able to express these big emotions in any way other than crying.

 Plus, everyone knows that children always behave worse for their parents than other caregivers.
 It’s because they feel safe knowing they will be loved and cared for no matter how they act.